isomerpages/moe-asrjc/_highlights/Celebrating Our 2023 Scholarship Recipients.md

 It's scholarship season and we are delighted to announce that many of our alumni have been awarded various scholarships to support their next steps in their higher education journey.

+1. The Healthcare Merit Award [Ministry of Health]

+fjffjjf